Andrettin/Wyrmsun/readme.txt

 - A worker who is carrying resources will now return them to a stronghold upon right-clicking on it, instead of garrisoning in it.
 - A worker will now repair damaged garrisonable structures when right-clicking on them, isntead of garrisoning in them.
 - Units now only auto-attack while following another unit if already close to them.
+- Siege engines now require the Engineering upgrade to be produced.
+- Added Minecart, which can gather metals with greater carrying capacity than a normal worker.
+Minecarts can only move on railroads, and require the Engineering upgrade.

+* Upgrades
+- Added Engineering upgrade (icon by Exidelo) at the Smithy, which allows siege engines, railroads and minecarts.
+- Alchemy is now researched at the Smithy.

 -----------------------------------------------------------------------
 - 2.7.1